 Benefits of the Malta Gaming License

 The Malta online license comes with a whole host of benefits.
 Getting a gambling license there is not easy or low-cost, but it’s worth it for some operators.
-Here are some of the benefits of holding the iGaming industries gold-standard license.
+Here are some of the benefits of holding the iGaming industries’ gold-standard license.

-The Malta gambling license is widely considered as the most respected in the world.
+The Malta gambling license is widely considered one of the most respected in the world.
 Holding this license is a vote of confidence that the operator is transparent, fair, honest, and operating within EU rules.
 If an operator has been granted the Malta gambling license, it’s assumed and understood they’ve satisfied several intensive, tough, and thorough checks and balances.

 As iGaming has been such an integral part of its economy, the local workforce is highly skilled and experienced in the gambling sector.
 There is a large talent pool of Maltese and European English-speaking workers (with knowledge of other key European languages).
 Malta is also home to a vast number of ancillary gaming service providers including software, hardware, affiliate, marketing, data, and advertising.